MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

     ![Wizard button in toolbar](media/pixyz-import-tool.PNG "Wizard button in toolbar")

-2. In the **Import Wizard** dialog box, use these settings (shown in the screen shot above) to create a high-quality tessellation as a starting point:
+2. In the **Import Wizard** dialog box, use the following settings (also shown in the screen shot above) to create a high-quality tessellation as a starting point:

     |Field|Value|Sub-value|
     |------------------------------|--------------------------------------|----------------------|